 Bariatric surgery can have severe side effects.
 Some of them are due to errors of the surgeon or hospital staff.
 These complications may include:

 - Severe infection

-If you or someone you love experienced any of these problems following weight loss surgery at Yale-New Haven Hospital, you should contact the medical malpractice lawyers at Berkowitz and Hanna LLC to find out if you have a legal claim.
+If you or someone you love experienced any of these problems following weight loss surgery at Yale-New Haven Hospital, you should contact Berkowitz and Hanna LLC to find out if you have a legal claim.
 Even if you are unsure if negligence occurred, you should call us to find out.
-We will investigate the details of your surgery to determine if malpractice contributed to your complications.
+We will investigate the details of your surgery to determine if medical or hospital malpractice contributed to your complications.
 To learn more, schedule a consultation with an attorney at our firm today.